 Welcome from the Head of School

-The school is one of Europe's top economics departments - we were recently placed at 6th in the UK, 13th in Europe and 36th in the world by the latest Tilburg ranking of economics departments.
+The School of Economics is one of Europe's top economics departments; we are consistently placed in the world's top 50 economics departments and at 6th in the UK by the Tilburg University rankings.
 We combine excellence and innovation in teaching with an international reputation for rigorous and topical research of the highest quality.

 Economics affects each and every one of us, regardless of where we live or what we do.
 Concerned with how we use our resources, trade internationally, manage our economic growth and thrive as a society, economists analyse a wide variety of issues.
 They question the male/female pay gap; identify how government policies affect us; ask why some countries grow faster than others; and examine the everyday choices we make.
 That is why we are passionate about the subject.